 Contact a Deerfield Beach Class Action Lawyer

 Do you have questions or concerns about whether your injury could make you eligible for a class action?
 Are you wondering about joining an ongoing class action claim?
 An experienced Deerfield Beach class action attorney can answer your questions today.
-Contact the Leifer Law Firm for more information about how we assist clients in Florida with class action lawsuits.
+Contact Leifer & Ramirez for more information about how we assist clients in Florida with class action lawsuits.